Michae1CC/aws-cdk-examples/route53-dnssec-enabled/README.md

 # Enabling DNSSEC in Route53 using Cfn Custom Resources

-DNSSEC is a security feature of DNS which allows owners of DNS zones to sign records preventing attacks such as DNS cache poisoning and DNS spoofing.
+DNSSEC is a security feature of DNS which allows owners of DNS zones to sign records thwarting attacks such as DNS cache poisoning and DNS spoofing.
 AWS Route53 allows owners of hosted zones to enable DNSSEC.
 This can be a little tricky to do with teams that are managing infrastructure with code since enabling DNSSEC involves liaising with with top level domains that are outside